Silverfin Guide Service Homer Alaska

 Area Rivers

-The Kasilof River King Salmon fishery should peak by June 10 offering good fishing through the third week of June.
+The Kasilof River King Salmon fishery should peak by June 10, offering good fishing through the third week of June, and fair fishing for the next couple of weeks into July.

-The Anchor River, Deep Creek and Ninilchik River all open for two more long weekends, (May 31 - June 2) and (June 7-June 9), with the Anchor River also open on Wednesday, June 4 and Wednesday, June 11.
-This second weekend in June is generally the peak of the King Salmon run in the rivers, and is also the last weekend that King fishing is allowed in Deep Creek and Ninilchik River, unless Fish & Game extends either one or both of these rivers for one more weekend.
-The Anchor River is open for one additional weekend, (June 14-June 16), with it's last Wednesday opener on June 18.
-All three rivers can be very productive and lots of fun to explore different fishing holes.
+The Anchor River, Deep Creek and Ninilchik Riversall open for two more long weekends, (June 4-June 6) and (June 11-June 13), with the Anchor River also open on Wednesday, June 8 and Wednesday, June 15.
+The second weekend in June is generally the peak of the King Salmon run in these rivers!
+The Anchor River is open for one additional weekend, (June 18-June 20) with its last Wednesday opener on June 22.
+All three rivers should provide great fishing, as various fishing holes are explored.

 JULY